RWS/studio-api-docs/apiconcepts/filetypesupport/loading_and_saving_the_settings_native.md

 ```
 ***

-Set the Enabled Property to the Value from the Settings Bundle
+## Set the Enabled Property from the Settings Bundle
---

-The base class provides the ```PopulateFromSettingsBundle``` method to retrieve the current setting from the bundle in the **.sdlproj* file and to set the Enabled property of our implementation accordingly.
+The base class provides the `PopulateFromSettingsBundle()` method to retrieve the current setting from the bundle in the **.sdlproj* file and set the Enabled property accordingly.

-In the **.sdlproj* or **.sdltpl* file, a settings bundle can look as shown below:
+In the **.sdlproj* or **.sdltpl* file, a settings bundle appears as follows:

 # [Xml](#tab/tabid-5)
 ```xml